 What it’s great for: Perfectly sized Facebook Timeline covers (with flair!)

-Picmonkey is one of our favorite tools, ever.
+Picmonkey is one of our favorite business graphic tools, ever.
 Their robust “freemium” version has the option of paying for extras, but you can accomplish a lot before you have to think about upgrading.
 There are special themes added for every season – like Halloween-flavored overlays or Valentine’s Day sticker styles.
 You can also export your gorgeous creations in different file formats, like .jpg, .gif, or .png.

 You’ll fall in love their fabulous collection of web fonts, too.
 A few fancy fonts are exclusively available to the pro users, but those free font collections are still swoon-worthy!
 Photoshop fiends will appreciate that Picmonkey has ready-made brushes that include blush, mascara, and even teeth whitening – in addition to the plain ol’ red eye fixer.
 Once you try it, you won’t post another pic from girls’ night out without sending it through Picmonkey first!